There are three components to an early breast cancer detection program:

 - Clinical breast exams by your physician or nurse

 Women should get annual mammograms beginning at age 40.
 If you have a family history of breast cancer, talk to your physician about starting annual mammograms earlier.

 Why get your mammogram at Riverside?

-The Riverside Diagnostic Center-Oyster Point in Newport News is designated as a Breast Center of Excellence by the American College of Radiology due to its accreditation in all available forms of screening and diagnosis which are used to help detect breast cancer earlier when the chance for cure is greatest.
-This designation places the center in the top 2% of all mammography centers in the country and makes it one of only five such locations in Virginia.
+The Riverside Breast Imaging and Diagnostic Center (A Department of Riverside Regional Medical Center) in Newport News is designated as a Breast Center of Excellence by the American College of Radiology due to its accreditation in all available forms of screening and diagnosis which are used to help detect breast cancer earlier when the chance for cure is greatest.
+This designation places the center in the top 2 percent of all mammography centers in the country and makes it one of only five such locations in Virginia.

 Along with an accredited facility, you should look for a location that will help you get a head start on treatment if you are actually diagnosed with breast cancer.
-If treatment is needed, our team of physician specialists, surgeons and support staff carry out the best possible plan for each individual.
+If you need treatment, our team of physician specialists, surgeons and support staff carry out the best possible plan for each person.

-It’s all part of the reason why it really does matter where women go for a mammogram.
+It’s all part of the reason why it really does matter where a woman goes for a mammogram.